viddotech/videoalchemy/docs/videoalchemy-tutorial.md

-## Viddo Compose Tutorial
+## VideoAlchemy Tutorial

-The `viddo-compose.yaml` file is a configuration file used to define a series of video processing tasks using FFmpeg.
-Each task specifies the command to run, the inputs, outputs, and any codecs or filters to apply.
-Below is a detailed explanation of the attributes used in the `viddo-compose.yaml` file:

 ### Run VideoAlchemy

 ```bash
 videoalchemy compose -f viddo-compose.yaml
 ```

+The `viddo-compose.yaml` file is a configuration file used to define a series of video processing tasks using FFmpeg.
+Each task specifies the command to run, the inputs, outputs, and any codecs or filters to apply.
+Below is a detailed explanation of the attributes used in the `viddo-compose.yaml` file:

 ### Example `viddo-compose.yaml` File